Atlanta's Long Bitter Winter

 Traumatic Images

-Oh but the pitiful site of Atlantans in those hats, coats and scarves, those deformed images will remain with me forever.
-An ordinary people suddenly snapped up into an onslaught from Mother Nature -the extent of the disaster becoming clearer as folks in hushed voices called loved ones and friends to cancel weekend barbecue plans.
-We were reminded of the old adage, "Man proposes and God disposes".
+Oh, but the pitiful site of Atlantans in those hats, coats and scarves, those deformed images will remain with me forever.
+An ordinary people suddenly snapped up into an onslaught from Mother Nature - the extent of the disaster becoming clearer as folks in hushed voices called loved ones and friends to cancel weekend barbecue plans.

 The terror went on for 2 long days and nights.
-By Friday we had crawled above freezing to 7C/55F, and on Sunday it was 19C/66F.
-Scores were suffering from scarf burn, others had heat exhaustion from leaving coats and hats on for too long.
-The long winter was over but the trauma will forever be etched in the collective consciousness of a traumatized Atlanta.
+Finally, we crawled above freezing, and by the fourth day it was sunny and warm again.
+But the damage had been done.
+Scores were suffering from scarf burn; others had heat exhaustion from leaving coats and hats on for too long.
+The long winter was over but the disaster will forever be etched in the collective consciousness of a traumatized Atlanta.

-Its at times such as this that we are at one with our northern brothers and sisters, those in Indiana, Illinois and other godforsaken places that we could never live in.
-Indeed as the cards and letters of support from my friends up there start to arrive next week, I will read them with a tear in my eye for a country brought together through severe weather conditions; that tossed aside hand warming thingie serving as a reminder of the bitter times we got through together.
+It's at times such as this that we are at one with our northern brothers and sisters, those in Indiana, Illinois and other godforsaken places that we could never live in.
+Indeed, as the cards and letters of support from my friends up there start to arrive next week, I will read each poignant missive with a tear in my eye; the tossed aside hand warming thingie serving as a reminder of the bitter times we endured in Atlanta

 Read about the Atheist who saw an Image of the Big Bang in a slice of Toast